cobelu/cobelu.github.io/_posts/2023-08-15-Scala-fear-the-abstract.md

 The differences between the two can make interopability difficult at points.

 One difficulty that hit me in a sudden realization:
-*Java interfaces abstract classes are very bad for public APIs*.
+*Java's abstract classes are very bad for public APIs*.

-## Interfaces and Abstract Classes - The Documentation Brick Wall
+## Abstract Classes - The Documentation Brick Wall

 The particular example I can suggest we look at is the `NettyServerBuilder` in the `grpc` library.
 [The documentation (the first thing I see when I search for the name) is viewable here](https://www.javadoc.io/doc/io.grpc/grpc-netty/1.16.1/io/grpc/netty/NettyServerBuilder.html).